yswang837/yswang837.github.io/content/docs/example/architect-exam/3.14-专业英语/_index.md

 - 原文

-&emsp;&emsp;An architectural Style defines as a family of such systems in terms of a pattern、of structural organization.More specifically an architectural style defines a vocabulary of components and connector types, and a set of constraints on how they can be combined.
-For many styles there may also exist one or more semantic models that specify how to determine a system’s overall properties from the properties of its parts.
-Many of architectural styles have been developed over the years.The best-known examples of pipe-and-filter architectures are programs written in the Unix shell.
+&emsp;&emsp;An architectural style defines as a family of such systems in terms of a ( 1 ) of structural organization.More specifically， an architectural style defines a vocabulary of ( 2 ) and connector types， and a set of ( 3 ) on how they can be combined.
+For many styles there may also exist one or more ( 4 ) that specify how to determine a system’s overall properties from the properties of its parts.Many of architectural styles have been developed over the years.
+The best-known examples of ( 5 ) architectures are programs written in the Unix shell.

+(1) &emsp;A.pattern &emsp;B.data flow &emsp;C.business process &emsp;D.position level

+(2) &emsp;A.metadata &emsp;B.components &emsp;C.models &emsp;D.entities

+(3) &emsp;A.functions &emsp;B.code segments &emsp;C.interfaces &emsp;D.constraints

+(4) &emsp;A.semantic models &emsp;B.weak entities &emsp;C.data schemas &emsp;D.business models

+(5) &emsp;A.event-based &emsp;B.object-oriented &emsp;C.pipe-and-filter &emsp;D.Layered

 - 翻译